cmaloney/dcos-docs/_pages/usage/services/spark/running-a-spark-job.md

 hide_from_navigation: false
 hide_from_related: false
 ---
-In this tutorial a Spark job is run by using DCOS.
+In this tutorial a Spark job is run by using DC/OS.

 **Prerequisites:**